Hit the Deck (1955)

 Fun fact: this was Jane Powell’s last film for MGM, the studio where she’d worked since 1944.
 She’d signed with them when she was only fifteen.
 But the era of big musicals was ending, and Powell hoped to get better parts elsewhere.
 She would make only one more musical, The Girl Most Likely (1957) at RKO before turning to a very successful stage and television career.

 Then the Admiral gets a surprise visit from Craig, who explains that he wants to drop the charges after all.
-It seems that the Lieutenant kindly threatened him, telling him he’d better marry Susan, drop the charges, or face the wrath of an Admiral.
+The Lieutenant kindly threatens him, telling him he’d better marry Susan, drop the charges, or face the wrath of an Admiral.
 Craig can’t marry Susan (he’s already married and he doesn’t want to anyway,) so he opts to drop all charges.

-Maybe it’s just me, but that Lieutenant seems like the best catch of the bunch!
+Maybe it’s just me, but that Lieutenant might be the best catch of the bunch!

 Anyway, now everything is cleared up, everybody is matched up, and it’s time for a slam-bang finish on board a battleship with plenty of gold and turquoise!
 Hallelujah!